 Gato Island offers beautiful reefs with a very interesting cave, chances to encounter white tip reef and bamboo sharks.
 Nudibranchs, shrimp and ghost pipefish are common in this area.
 With some luck you will have the opportunity to photograph sea snakes.
 These pose no risk to divers, but are intriguing creatures to watch underwater and a charming subject for photograph

 There are so many reefs to chose around Exotic resort!
 The house reef is a must do and the perfect place to start.
 Amongst the scattered coral and patches of sea grass, a wide variety of fish and macro life can be found.
 Artificial structures are everywhere, including coral encrusted jeepneys, large concrete and wire structures and a few old boats, creating a unique habitat for soft coral and sea life to flourish.
 This exclusive one of a kind dive site suits all levels of divers and is a photographer's dream.

 Dakit dakit is an opulent reef dive, where stunning soft corals slope away.
 It is packed with some of our favourite macro critters.
 Along side Bugtong Bato, these sites have been included for the smaller stuff.
 Nudis, pipe fish, frog fish and sea horses.
 This is a macro mecca!

 Lapiz Lapiz and Bantigue bay have been selected for their wide angle opportunities.
 Here the lavish reef is filled with schooling fish aplenty.
+Calangaman Island is a stunning wall, draped with black coral.
 Here you can work on both ambient lighting or give your strobes a work out.
-Always keep your eyes peeled for rays in this area.
+Always keep your eyes peeled for pelagics in this area.
 Flamboyant cuttlefish and moray eels are ever popular subjects, close to the reefs themselves.